Tyriek-cloud/Wikipedia-Article-NLP-And-GenAI-App/README.md

 # Summary

 The application generates a summary of 10+ sentences.
 The sentences are intended to pull crucial facts about the article.
 As opposed to reading an entire article, this can save a user time.

+The user may also ask questions about the Wikipedia article that was analyzed.
+Be sure to hit the "Analyze" button before trying to ask a question.
+This will ensure that the app webscrapes the relevant Wikipedia article.

 # Image URLs